Overall though, the majority of email received has been very positive, and it appears that many people were like

 majority.
 While I will most certainly respect their privacy, and their wishes, I cannot help but wonder why such

 silence exists after so many years.
-Conspiracy theorists' will no doubt have a field day here.

 But for those that still may require answers, or if you just want to chat - feel free to contact me.
 I answer each and